aeslaughter/moose/docs/content/utilities/MooseDocs/listing.md

 ## Input File Content

-Like for C++ files, [MOOSE] input files also have additional capability, mainly the "block" setting (see \ref{moose-input-listing} for a complete list).
+Like for C++ files, [MOOSE] input files also have additional capability, mainly the "block" setting (see [moose-input-listing] for a complete list).
 Including the block name the included content will be limited to the content matching the supplied name.
 Notice that the supplied name may be approximate; however, if it is not unique only the first match will appear.